-\ The HCV assessments in Wilmar's Central Kalimantan estates were conducted by an independent HCV consultant company which divided the HCV areas into several different categories which included i) HCV areas recommended for conservation, ii) areas not recommended for conservation.
+The HCV assessments in Wilmar's Central Kalimantan estates were conducted by an independent HCV consultant company which divided the HCV areas into several different categories which included i) HCV areas recommended for conservation, ii) areas not recommended for conservation.
 The latter reflected the consultant's professional judgement that while these areas contained biological HCVs, they were not practical for conservation management as they were either isolated, exposed or often severely degraded; as a result biological diversity was seen as having a low chance of being sustained in the long term and/or would require excessive management beyond the value of the site.
-The assessor recommended for conservation which would ensure the protection of continuous large blocks of habitat supporting similar HCVs.
-In our 2009 Sustainability Report, the total area reported (14,659 ha) included both areas combined because the estates had not begun clearance on the areas recommended for conservation.
+The assessor recommended converting these areas and compensating with conservation investments in equal natural areas which they recommended for conservation which would ensure the protection of continuous large blocks of habitat supporting similar HCVs.
+In our 2009 Sustainability Report, the total area reported (14,659 ha) included both areas combined because the estates had not begun clearance on the areas recommended for conversion.
+As at end December 2011, a total of 1,610 ha has been cleared and planted, out of the total of 2,798 ha of the areas recommended for conservation.
 Despite these areas being recommended for clearance and planting of oil palm by the consultants, the on-ground practice in these areas is that the HCV team will first conduct surveys in these areas to update and verify the conditions on the ground and to verify the absence of any HCV species or sites of cultural importance prior to any clearance.